ikwattro/fathom/README.md

 The interactive console will prompt you to enter the path to your schema folder, let's say it is under the `src/Acme/Schema` folder, you can just enter `src/Acme`.

-The files will be generated under the `src/Acme/GeneratedMapping` folder:

 ````
 Validating Mapping File "SimpleNode.yml"...